-The Department of Accounting and Finance assesses the extent to which the finance program requirements create the desired outcomes by using a variety of techniques.
+The Department assesses the extent to which the finance program requirements create the desired outcomes by using a variety of techniques.

 - 1. Pre-tests and post-tests of financial institutions, markets and instruments. - 2.
 An exit case on solving unstructured financial problems. - 3.
 An exit case on the application of critical thinking skills and technology.